-“Big Jim Wright was Flyte Tyme’s best kept secret,” says former A&R executive Desmarie Guyton.“In the studio Chaka Khan shared with Big Jim an entry from her journal about a troubled person, and out came Angel, the second single.”
+“Big Jim Wright was Flyte Tyme’s best kept secret,” says former A&R executive Desmarie Guyton.“In the studio Chaka Khan shared with Big Jim an entry from her journal about a troubled person, and out came Angel.”
 Angel, the second single lifted from the Grammy winning Funk This album, is a modern soul killer, allowing Chaka the space to let rip with the full range of her voice.

 Wright and Moore have collaborated on an entire album, titled Scared (as yet unreleased).
 When asked who would play in Big Jim’s dream band, Moore gets a spot but so too the rest of his Sunday Best, Penthouse Players.